kbaseincubator/kbase-chat-assistant/README.md

 7. On the far right, hit the 3-dots menu, then `Redeploy`
 8. It can take a while for the container to get the memo that it should shut down, so just let it go.

-## TODOs
+## Updates

-1. Add the Knowledge Graph
+1. Updated KBase App Graph retrieval tool
-2. User interface
+2. Improved prompts

 ![KBaseChatAssistant](chat_asst_screenshot.pdf)